 Animal Flower Cave and North Point

 Let’s start at the most northerly point of the island just as it curves towards the east coast.
 I wanted to visit the Animal Flower Cave where sea anemones live in rock pools within the cave and you can swim up to openings in the cliff face for beautiful views of the ocean.
 It’s also a good place to spot whales during the season.
 Sadly, the cave was shut and it was too blustery to go in but there are epic views of the raging waters, crashing waves and rugged peaks from the top of the cliffs.
+Totally exhilarating.
 The nearby restaurant serves lunches accompanied by breath-taking views.
 Local crafts are on sale in some colourful huts near the entrance.

 Not all the roads are coastal and on an inland section we passed this photogenic ruined building near St Clement’s church.
 I posted to Instagram wondering why it hadn’t been pulled down and got an answer from a local.
 It seems Barbadians are reluctant to pull down old buildings, especially religious ones.
 The ruin is believed to have served as part of the original school at St Clements.
 I loved the contrast between the pale, flaking paint and the crisp blue skies beyond.